 - The online library is fully functional with (e-books, e-journals, streaming databases) through the library catalog.
 Remote services are described on the Study Away page.
 The Off-Campus Access page provides step by step instructions for connecting to library subscription services.

 Interlibrary Loan is open.
 Requests are processed in a timely manner, but we do expect some difficulties securing some materials based on the level of services offered by lending libraries.
 ILL materials may be picked up in person, or made available through non-contact services.
 Place an interlibrary loan request.

 - Streaming – We will digitize library-owned films and make them available in GLOW.
 Request streaming.
 For questions, contact Mary Dzbenski.

-- Print Reserve – will not be available this fall.
-Guidelines concerning quarantine of circulating library materials render this service inoperable.
+- Print Reserve – is not be available this fall.
+Guidelines concerning quarantine of circulating library materials rendered this service inoperable.
 Whenever possible, we will acquire ebook editions of materials needed.
 If an ebook is not available, where necessary to meet teaching goals, we will scan materials, up to and including whole books to be available via GLOW.
 During that time, the print copy will be made non-circulating.

 Purchase requests for new books, films, and other tangible materials are accepted.
 The acquisition process may take longer than usual due to altered workflows related to COVID-19.
 Since we cannot guarantee being able to fulfill rush orders, please submit requests as early as possible.
 Suggest a Purchase